-6. Please describe the steps you are taking to ensure projects which do not contribute to the Scottish Government commitment for YMI, e.g. those delivered at secondary level, are addressing inequality or reaching young people less likely to participate.
+6. Please describe how projects which do not contribute to the Scottish Government commitment for YMI, e.g. those delivered at secondary level, are addressing inequality or reaching young people less likely to participate.

 Project 2: Guitar will offer groups lessons to S3-S6 pupils at Elgin High School where a high percentage of young people reside in areas of social and economic deprivation.
-190 pupils are from SIMD deciles 1-4, representing 25% of the school roll.
+102 pupils attending Elgin High School live in SIMD quintile 1, this represents 12.9% of the school roll.
+The proportion of pupils living in SIMD quintile 1 attending Elgin High School is higher than the average number of pupils from SIMD quintile 1 attending any other Moray secondary school.
+On a broader scale, 66.8% of the children and young people living in SIMD quintile 1 across Moray live in the Elgin High School catchment area.

-Project 3: SEBN Ukulele will offer weekly group ukulele lessons to secondary school pupils disengaged from mainstream learning and less likely to participate in quality music making opportunities who have been referred to the SEBN service by their school.
+Project 3: SEBN Ukulele/Guitar will offer weekly group ukulele lessons to secondary school pupils disengaged from mainstream learning and less likely to participate in quality music making opportunities who have been referred to the SEBN service by their school.

-Lessons will be offered during the school day with no barriers to participation, ensure these projects address inequality and increases engagement from young people who are less likely to participate in quality music making opportunities outwith school.
+Lessons will be offered during the school day with no barriers to participation, ensuring these projects address inequality and increases engagement from young people who are less likely to participate in quality music making opportunities outwith school.